AnnieYIN080/Convert-csv-to-parquet/README.md

 DuckDB excels here because it performs the conversion using a streaming process.
 It does not materialize the entire intermediate result into a single DataFrame in Python's memory.
 Instead, it processes chunks of data efficiently and streams them out, offering high performance with minimal memory overhead.<br>

+**2.3 Polars (Lazy Evaluation & Multithreaded Optimization)<br>**

+`pip install polars s3fs` <br>

+Polars is a blazingly fast DataFrame library written in Rust, which offers exceptional performance on modern hardware.
+It uses a Lazy Evaluation strategy via pl.scan_csv() which is crucial for large files.<br>

+When processing large files, Polars:<br>

+- Lazy Evaluation: It does not read the file until explicitly asked to do so (.collect() or .write_parquet()).
+It builds an optimized execution plan first.<br>

+- Streaming: It reads the large file in chunks and pipelines the computation (filtering, selecting) directly to the output, effectively streaming the result without loading the full dataset into RAM.<br>

+- Multithreaded: Operations are automatically parallelized across all available CPU cores, maximizing single-node performance for column-oriented operations.<br>

 **3. Massive Scale: PySpark / AWS Glue (Distributed Computing)<br>**
 For true petabyte-scale data, a horizontally scalable cluster framework is required.<br>